Framed motivic $\Gamma$-spaces: Introduction

 \item (${\bb A}^{1}$-invariance) For all $U\in \mathrm{Sm}/k_{+}$ there is a naturally induced stable local equivalence

 \item (Nisnevich excision) For every elementary Nisnevich square in $\mathrm{Sm}/k$

 there is a homotopy cartesian square in the stable local model structure:

-Moreover, a special framed motivic $\Gamma$-space $\cc X$ is called {\it very effective\/} if (6) holds and {\it very special\/} if (7) holds. \item(Suslin contractibility) For all $U\in \mathrm{Sm}/k_{+}$ and any finitely generated field extension $K/k$, the $\Gamma$-space is stably contractible. \item(Grouplikeness) For all $U\in \mathrm{Sm}/k_{+}$ the Nisnevich sheaf $\pi^{\nis}_{0}\cc X(1_{+},U)$ associated to the presheaf
+Moreover, a special framed motivic $\Gamma$-space $\cc X$ is called {\it very effective\/} if (6) holds and {\it very special\/} if (7) holds. \item(Suslin contractibility) For all $U\in \mathrm{Sm}/k_{+}$ and any finitely generated field extension $K/k$, the geometric realization of the simplicial $S^1$-spectrum is contractible. \item(Grouplikeness) For all $U\in \mathrm{Sm}/k_{+}$ the Nisnevich sheaf $\pi^{\nis}_{0}\cc X(1_{+},U)$ associated to the presheaf

 of connected components on $\mathrm{Sm}/k$ takes values in abelian groups. \end{enumerate} \end{axioms}